 — Danny Sullivan (@dannysullivan) October 28, 2019

 We here at Boostability take into account these algorithm updates and make sure that we are always compliant with what Google and your clients consider important.
 Our clients have not seen a drop in rankings because of an algorithm update since 2013.
-To see how your website ranks check out our website analysis tool!
+To see how your website ranks, test it out using our free website submission tool!